 - Yoga, etc.

 Devote 30-90 minutes to exercising every day.
 Don’t overload your body to avoid accidental harm.
+Apart from potential injuries, excessive exertion may lead to more serious issues while exercising, especially if you already have a problem with blood pressure or your heart.
+It would hurt to prepare yourself for emergencies by taking an online ACLS course that will equip you with life-saving skills in under an hour.
+This will prove invaluable in case you (or your friends) need medical assistance until the paramedics arrive on the scene.
 If a person likes his/her physical workouts, the brain begins to produce additional amounts of endorphin and dopamine.
 These hormones enhance the mood and so make your life happier.

 Schedule Your Time